GGNN: Graph-based GPU Nearest Neighbor Search

 Computing such a graph with additional links at scale is not practicable.
 Therefore, several methods exist to at least approximate such a graph~\cite{fu2019fast,harwood2016fanng}.
 Fu~\etal~\cite{fu2019fast} introduce NSG as an approximation.
 To reduce the overall number of edges, their optimization tries to lower the out-degree individually per node.
 Their method can scale beyond multiple cores, outperforming a GPU approach~\cite{johnson2019billion} on a benchmark dataset.
 Harwood~\etal~\cite{harwood2016fanng} suggest an alternative approach for constructing such a graph.
 Starting from a fairly dense graph, they remove ``shadowed edges'', which are redundant when considering traversing paths during a query.
 They showed promising results using the GPU but only on rather small datasets as their build time is rather high.
-Malkov~\etal~\cite{malkov2018efficient} build a hierarchical graph structure to accelerate the nearest neighbor search.
+Malkov~\etal~\cite{malkov2018efficient} construct a hierarchical graph structure to accelerate the nearest neighbor search.

-While ours uses a hierarchy as well to build the index structure, ours differs during the query process.
-We will describe the usage of kNN-graphs in more detail in the next section.